 The scope of the identifiers is only that of Scope 2 as defined in the original PDP excluding acronyms and other designations not already adopted by the Board (ex. icrc, circ, mkkk, ifrc, ficr, мфкк, redstarofdavid, magendavidadom)

-A defined formula is required to process formal designations into DNS labels that is consistent with the policy recommendation (ex.
+A defined formula is required to process formal designations into DNS labels that are consistent with the policy recommendation (ex.
 English + respective official language(s))

 A key element to the formula is to properly define variant use (ex. use or omission of “the”; use or omission of “society”)